If you’re struggling to to stay productive in the studio and can’t seem to finish any music…

 Step 1 – Creating a Song Map

-It’s crucial to have an already existing idea for a track before setting tasks.
+It’s crucial to have an existing idea for a track before setting tasks.
 It gives us something to work from, rather than staring blankly at the piano roll in front of us, and it also allows us to set more specific tasks.

 Inspiration can be anything from thoughts, to images, videos, words; you name it!